Paraska Tolan Szkilnik, PhD

 Assistant Professor, History, Language & Global CultureSend a Message

 Dr. Tolan Szkilnik is a historian of North Africa and much of her work focuses on the place of North Africa in the history of Pan-Africanism.
-She has taught classes in African History and Middle East history at UPenn and at Suffolk.
-She comes to Suffolk from a Post-Doctoral Fellowship at the University of Pennsylvania’s Middle East Center.
+She is an Assistant Professor at Suffolk and has taught a wide range of classes on the history of Pan-Africanism, WWII histories of Africa, the History of Islam, and more.

-She is currently revising her first book manuscript, The Maghreb Generation: A New Generation of Pan-Africanists in North Africa (1956-1980), which expands scholars’ understanding of Pan-Africanism geographically, linguistically, and temporally.
-Based on documents collected in twenty-five archives and thirty-two interviews conducted in Morocco, Algeria, Tunisia, France, and the United States, this book explores the personal and political lives of young militant-artists from across the Black Diaspora and Sub-Saharan Africa who traveled to the Maghreb in the 1960s and 1970s.
-In the Maghreb, they met Moroccan, Algerian, and Tunisian poets and filmmakers and created a transnational community of militant-artists—a network she calls the Maghreb Generation.
-Collectively the Maghreb Generation fought against neo-colonialism and the authoritarianism of Middle Eastern and African states and created a postcolonial culture independent from these postcolonial nations.
-Rather than focus on top-down political projects, her book uncovers the lost history of collaboration at the grassroots level between artists from across the globe, using sources in French, Arabic, Portuguese, Spanish, and English.
+Tolan-Szkilnik’s first book, Maghreb Noir: The Militant-Artists of North Africa and the Struggle for a Pan-African, Postcolonial Future is forthcoming with Stanford University Press (May 2023).
+Maghreb Noir expands scholars’ understanding of Panafricanism geographically, linguistically, and temporally.
+Based on documents collected in twenty-five archives and thirty-two interviews conducted in five countries, Maghreb Noir explores the personal and political lives of young militant-artists from across the Black Diaspora and Sub-Saharan Africa who traveled to the Maghreb in the 1960s and 1970s.
+In the Maghreb, they met Moroccan, Algerian, and Tunisian poets and filmmakers and created a transnational community of militant-artists — a network Tolan-Szkilnik calls the Maghreb Generation.
+Collectively the Maghreb Generation fought against neo-colonialism and the authoritarianism of Middle Eastern and African states and created a culture independent from these postcolonial nations.
+Rather than focus on top-down political projects, Maghreb Noir uncovers the lost history of collaboration at the grassroots level between artists from across the globe, using oft-overlooked sources in French, Arabic, Portuguese, Spanish, and English.

 - PhD, University of Pennsylvania (UPenn)